Medium Difficult Bible Quiz about Bible Characters.

 c.
 John the Baptist.

-He wore fur coats made from wild animals.
+John wore fur coats made of wild animals.

 He was a simple man who was faithful to God.